ducdetronquito/http/README.md

 #### `Uri`
 ##### A valid URI object

 As of yet, the Uri map is a dumb struct used only to validate http's API.
-At some point, we aim to provide an implementation that is RFC compliant.
+At some point, we aim to provide an implementation that is RFC compliant (tracked in issue [#1](https://github.com/ducdetronquito/http/issues/1)).

 ```zig
 // Parse and validate a string into a Uri object